phetsims/phet-info/doc/vegas-description-quickstart-guide.md

 ## Overall Process

-The overall process for instrumenting a game with accessibility includes the following.
+This is the overall process for instrumenting a game:
-This is also the order in which we will walk through implementation steps in this guide.

 - Opt out of default ScreenView sections with `includeAccessibleSectionNodes: false`.
-- Use prepared classes for level selection, challenge, and reward screens to help with pdomOrder and focus management.
+- Use prepared classes for level selection, challenge, and reward screens to help with `pdomOrder` and focus management.
-- Use `pdomOrder` in each the level selection, challenge, and reward screens to place game UI components into logical sections.
+- Use `pdomOrder` in each of the level selection, challenge, and reward screens to place game UI components into logical sections.
 - Use vegas buttons and controls to get default accessibility content like `accessibleName`, `accessibleHelpText`, and `accessibleContextResponse`.
 - Implement focus management to avoid loss of focus when components change visibility.